corradoparisi/bayes-spam-filter/README.md

-# bayes-spam-filter
+# Bayes Spam Filter

-Naive Bayes Spam Filter implementation in Java.
+This naive implementation works by correlating the use of words with spam and non-spam e-mails and then using Bayes' theorem to calculate a probability that an email is or is not spam (ham).

 =======
 ### Requiremnets
 * Java 11 or greater